Sticky: A (Self) Love Story: V.O.D. distribution

 First distributed in time for Valentine's Day in February 2016 by Vision Films Inc., a partner of Sony Pictures Home Entertainment in February 2016, Sticky: A (Self) Love Story has been selected as an Amazon Video Direct Stars (A.V.D.) winner in July 2016 after being one of Amazon's top-selling films online.
 At the time of this article, the documentary is being distributed in the U.S., Canada, U.K., Italy, Israel, Brazil, and Germany.

 Theatrical screenings

 There have been numerous theatrical screenings of Sticky: A (Self) Love Story around the world.
-These includes screenings in New York, Las Vegas, Los Angeles, San Francisco, and San Diego and sold out screenings at MoSex in New York, Syndicated in Brooklyn, and the historic Chinese Theater in Hollywood, California.
+These include screenings in New York, Las Vegas, Los Angeles, San Francisco, and San Diego and sold out screenings at MoSex in New York, Syndicated in Brooklyn, and the historic Chinese Theater in Hollywood, California.
 Sticky: A (Self) Love Story opened at the first annual Lov Doc Film Festival in Moscow, Russia, in 2016.